Most money raised by Gross at Janus is from one firm - WSJ

-More than 60 percent of the roughly $1.1 billion (0.72 billion pounds) raised by Bill Gross for Janus Capital Group Inc (JNS.N) came from a Morgan Stanley (MS.N) wealth management office in California, the Wall Street Journal reported on Wednesday, citing industry executives who have viewed confidential brokerage data.
+More than 60 percent of the roughly $1.1 billion raised by Bill Gross for Janus Capital Group Inc (JNS.N) came from a Morgan Stanley (MS.N) wealth management office in California, the Wall Street Journal reported on Wednesday, citing industry executives who have viewed confidential brokerage data.

-The wealth management office in La Jolla, California, which employs one of Gross’s personal financial advisers, routed more than $700 million to Gross’s Janus Global Unconstrained Bond Fund (JUCAX.O) in October and November, the Journal said.
+The wealth management office in La Jolla, California, which employs one of Gross’s personal financial advisers, routed more than $700 million (463 million pounds) to Gross’s Janus Global Unconstrained Bond Fund (JUCAX.O) in October and November, the newspaper said.

 Reuters has not been able to independently verify the information.
 Mutual fund analysis firm Morningstar said in early December that the Janus fund, which Gross began managing in October, attracted more than $770 million in assets in November.

 The sources viewed brokerage-firm client data from Albridge, a data company owned by Bank of New York Mellon Corp (BK.N), the newspaper said.
-It is not clear whether the money originated from one investor or one financial adviser, or from more than one, the WSJ reported.
+It is not clear whether the money originated from one investor or one financial adviser, or from more than one, the Wall Street Journal reported.

+In a statement, Bank of New York Mellon Corp's Pershing unit declined to comment on the report, citing contractual obligations.

+"Any information generated from the Albridge Analytics system is confidential, does not include investor or advisor level detail, and public use of this information is neither authorized nor permitted," the Pershing statement said.

 Bill Gross left Pimco to join Janus Capital in September.
 As of the end of November, the fund had about $1.2 billion in assets, according to Lipper data.
 At the end of September, it had a scant $79 million, according to Lipper.